Skip to content

 The Reason Behind the Switch

-I was looking for consistency.
 As a technical writer, I’ve worked with Docusaurus, Nextra and MkDocs.
 Static site generators are familiar territory.
-I knew there were good options out there.
-I just hadn’t gotten around to picking one for my own site.
+I knew there were good options for a personal blog too.
+I just hadn’t gotten around to picking one.

 What finally pushed me was a mix of things.
 I wanted to learn what Cloudflare could do beyond DNS.
 I was curious whether GitHub Codespaces could replace a local development setup entirely.
 I wanted to see how far I could get on essentially zero budget.
 I already owned the domain.